assely/documentation/ajax.md

 <a name="introduction"></a>
 ## [Introduction](#introduction)

-The [AJAX](https://codex.wordpress.org/Glossary#AJAX) component allows to define various actions, which you can afterwards hit with HTTP requests in order to create smooth and dynamic JavaScript components for your application.
+The [AJAX](https://codex.wordpress.org/Glossary#AJAX) component allows for defining various actions, which you can afterward hit with HTTP requests in order to create smooth and dynamic JavaScript components for your application.

 <a name="basics-of-ajax"></a>
 ## [Basics of AJAX](#basics-of-ajax)